cordercorder/knn-models/examples/es_knnmt/README.md

 ## Add the training set to ElasticSearch
-Add the training set to ElasticSearch to make it become searchable.
+Add the training set to ElasticSearch to make it searchable.
 ``` bash
 domain="it"
 preprocessed_multi_domin_corpus=/path/to/preprocessed-multi-domin-corpus/${domain}